A brief overview of Artists’ vs Student quality paint

 It is important to note that in Student quality paints you can only get series 1 and 2.

 When you see “hue” written on a paint tube it means imitation, not a pure Cad red pigment but a combination of cheaper available reds to make a colour very close.
-So you can imagine it’s never going to have the colour saturation that an artist grade paint will have.
+So you can imagine it’s never going to have the colour saturation that an artist grade paint will have, however, for pigments that are manufactured to resemble historical colours they can also be called ‘hue.

 This is how easily a paint colour covers another paint colour, for example, a black paint will cover a yellow easier than the yellow will cover the black.